MoreiraLAB/mensadb-open/README.md

 ### A - Obtain all the features using a single pdb file as input.

-- **run.py** deploys all the above as well as the need libraries to attain the output files.
-Run:
+- **run.py** deploys all the below features as well as the needed libraries to attain the output files.
+To attain all the features run:
 `python run.py [pdbid] [chains]`
 > Example:
 `python run.py 1a0t PQ`